AndroidWG/Corkscrew/README.md

 [Go to the Releases page](https://github.com/AndroidWG/Corkscrew/releases) and download the latest version for your OS and install it.
 The installer will create a Task on Windows and a LaunchAgent for macOS that will check for updates every 4 hours.

 ### Logs & Settings
-The app keeps the log of the last execution, and the Windows installer outputs a log everytime it is run.
+The app keeps the log of the last execution.
 Settings can also be found of these folders.

 | Windows                    | macOS                      |
 |----------------------------|----------------------------|